-- 5.1 The Employment and Culture Committee shall develop, with the collaboration of the Parties, a recruitment strategy, including designing recruitment methods, advertisements, application procedures, interview protocols, selection procedures and training and promotion decision making to reduce barriers to employment, which AEM will implement.
-AEM will: - (a) hold annual employment information sessions in the Kivalliq Communities; and - (b) post employment and training opportunities, including minimum qualifications, the availability of summer jobs, internships and apprenticeships, on AEM's Nunavut and recruitment websites, and post in writing at the Meliadine Project site and through the Community Liaison Officer in each Kivalliq Community.
+- 5.1 The Employment and Culture Committee shall develop and review annually, with the collaboration of the Parties, a recruitment strategy, including designing recruitment methods, advertisements, application procedures, interview protocols, labour pool process, selection procedures and training and promotion decision making to reduce barriers to employment, which AEM will implement.
+AEM will: - (a) hold annual employment information sessions in each of the Kivalliq Communities, which sessions can be combined with the information sessions required under Appendix 7.2 of Schedule C; and - (b) post employment and training opportunities, including minimum qualifications, the availability of summer jobs, internships and apprenticeships, on AEM's Nunavut and recruitment websites, and post in writing at the Meadowbank Project site and at any community office in the Kivalliq Region that may be established in accordance with section 3.3 of Schedule D.